zeusmod/docs-1/setup/air-gapped.md

 kubectl -n coder create secret generic local-registry-cert --from-file=/certs
 ```

-If the `-out` argument on the openssl command to generate the certificates was
+If the `-out` argument on the OpenSSL command to generate the certificates was
 changed or the certificate was moved, adjust the `--from-file=` argument.

 To check the secret to make sure it looks right, use this command: